Bill Shipp

-William R. Shipp (born August 16, 1933) is an American author, reporter, editor and columnist who has covered Southern politics and government for more than five decades.
+William R. Shipp (August 16, 1933 – July 9, 2023) was an American author, reporter, editor, and columnist who covered Southern politics and government for more than five decades.

 Career

-On October 8, 1953, while serving as editor of the University of Georgia's student newspaper – The Red and Black – he wrote a column that angered many in power by saying the university was misguided to deny admission to Horace Ward just because he was black.
+On October 8, 1953, while serving as editor of the University of Georgia's student newspaper – The Red & Black – he wrote a column that angered many in power by saying the university was misguided to deny admission to Horace Ward just because he was black.
 "There's absolutely no logic in excluding the Negro from the white man's way of life, especially at a university," Shipp wrote.
+He was fired from the newspaper over the column, and "encouraged" to leave the campus, which he did, joining the U.S. Army and serving West Germany.
+He met his wife there and brought her back with him.

 After Shipp came home from military service in 1956, he worked full-time at the Atlanta Constitution editing and writing, during which time over the next 30 years he covered the civil rights movement, along with the early days of the space program, numerous political campaigns, and breaking stories all over the world.
 He also was the first to break the news that Jimmy Carter was running for president.
 As a writer with the Atlanta Constitution and then as the independent publisher of Bill Shipp's Georgia, Shipp covered the ins and outs of Georgia politics for over 50 years.

-Shipp has served as associate editor of Georgia Trend Magazine.
+Shipp served as associate editor of Georgia Trend Magazine.
 He wrote a twice-weekly column that appeared in more than sixty Georgia newspapers.
-Shipp was a regular panelist on The Georgia Gang, a weekly commentary program on news and politics which appeared on WAGA-TV Channel 5 Atlanta.
+Shipp was a regular panelist on The Georgia Gang, a weekly commentary program on news and politics which appeared on WAGA-TV, Channel 5.